riot/riot/README.md

 # To build without testing
 $ make raw

-# To build anytime you change a src file
-$ make watch

-# To bench riot
-$ make perf
 ```

 #### 5) Pull request only against the `dev` branch making sure you have read [our pull request template](.github/PULL_REQUEST_TEMPLATE.md)